Indoor Air Cartoon Journal, May 2022, Volume 5, #130

 Greetings to you all.
 My name is Tracy Devon.
 Today, I want to share a personal story I have not shared publicly before with you.
 Fifty years ago, as I was coming from the school, walking toward our house, I saw so many people on the front porch of our house.
 Many of them were sad, and some were visibly crying.
 I knew a bad thing had happened to my family.
 However, the first explanation in mind for what I saw was that armed robbers had come to our house and taken many valuable things, and family and well-wishers were there to sympathise with us.
 I had no idea why such a thought came to my mind.
 Perhaps, it was because a friend in school had told me two days before how her house was robbed.
 I was in Primary 4 then.

 As I got closer to the front porch, my mum rushed toward me upon seeing me and hugged me.
 “Mummy, what is going on?
 Did armed robbers come to our house?”
 I asked.
 “No!
 No!!
 No!!!”
 Mummy replied while wiping the tears on her face.
-“Daddy has gone to heaven to be beside your paternal grandmother.”
-This was the same thing she told me four years ago when I was 6 years old.
+“Daddy has gone to heaven.”
+This was the same thing she told me four years ago when my paternal grandmother died when I was 6 years old.
 However, this time around, I was 10 years old.
 I knew she meant my father had died and I will not see him again.
 I started crying.
 I could not imagine living without my father.

 I loved my father and mother so much!
 I was their only child, and they doted a lot on me.
 They had me in their late thirties.
 They married late because they focused on their careers.
 My father and mother were professors at Charlton University.
 My father was a professor of asset and facility management at the real estate department, and my mother was a professor of astrophysics at the physics department.
 My mother’s mathematical skill was a thing out of this world.
 She was brilliant!